-Abstract: The conflict that exists between the competing needs of biological conservation and those of pastoral production is well recognised, however, few studies examine these conflicts due to their complexity and the uncertainty that surrounds these relationships.
-We describe a process for the development of a Bayesian Network model that examines the trade-offs between the conservation value of the landscape for a range of taxa (flora, mammals, birds, herpetofauna) and the primary production value under alternative land-use.
-We identify regional vegetation context and structural complexity as key landscape drivers of biodiversity.
-Simple scenarios were used to examine the influence of alternative land use activities on multiple components of biodiversity and demonstrate how preferred landscape designs can be determined.
-The application of this model as a planning tool for land management agencies or regional NRM bodies to develop policy or direct future investment at multiple scales is identified.
+Abstract: The conflict that exists between the competing needs of biological conservation and pastoral production is well recognised but few studies have examined these conflicts due to their complexity and the uncertainty that surrounds these relationships.
+The development of a Bayesian network model that examines the trade-offs between the conservation value of the landscape for a range of taxa (flora, mammals, birds and herpetofauna) and its primary production value under alternative land uses is described.
+The model emphasises structural diversity of vegetation and ecosystem productivity as key drivers of both biodiversity and agricultural production.
+Simple scenarios, used to examine the influence of different land uses on multiple components of biodiversity and agricultural productivity, demonstrated the potential for the analysis of the trade-offs associated with alternative landscape designs.
+The potential of the model, as a planning or policy development tool for land management agencies or regional Natural Resource Management bodies, at multiple scales, is identified.

 Waters, C. M., Penman, T. D., Hacker, R. B., Law, B., Kavanagh, R. P., Lemckert, F., Alemseged, Y., 2013, Balancing trade-offs between biodiversity and production in the re-design of rangeland landscapes, Volume:35, Journal Article, viewed 13 August 2022, https://www.nintione.com.au/?p=2656.